Black-Hawk21/SymtoCare/README.md

 * Takes a stained image of a single White Blood Cell and claasifies it out of 8 possible classes.
 * It can be used to identify location of diseases based on accumulation location and type of WBC present in a location.
 * Allows doctors to quickly identigy potential infections or abnormalities in blood samples.
+* WBC-Classifier is a fine-tuned version of [resnet-50](https://huggingface.co/microsoft/resnet-50), a convolutional neural network that democratized the concepts of residual learning and skip connections.
+This model has been fine tuned on this [dataset](https://huggingface.co/datasets/Falah/Blood_8_classes_Dataset).
 * For more info, follow this [link](https://huggingface.co/NeuronZero/WBC-Classifier)

 ### Chest X-ray Classifier
 * Takes a normal picture of a x-ray and clssifies it as either diseased or normal.
 * Enhances diagnostic accuracy and expediates the interpretation of chest radiographs.
+* The CXR Classifier is a fine-tuned version of [Vision Transformer](https://huggingface.co/google/vit-base-patch16-224)--a transformer encoder model (BERT-like) pretrained on a large collection of images.
 * For more info, follow this [link](https://huggingface.co/NeuronZero/CXR-Classifier)

 ### Prescription Summarizer
 * Hosted on gradio, this model take in natural language input of the symptoms faced by the patient
 * Automatically analyzes and summarizes prescription details, including medication names, past conditions and treatments and other medical entities.
 * Facilitates better patient understanding and adherence to prescribed treatment regimens.
+* The Prescription Summarizer is a fine-tuned version of [https://huggingface.co/microsoft/deberta-v3-base](DeBERTaV3) on the PubMED Dataset.
 * For more info, follow this [link](https://huggingface.co/NeuronZero/MED-NER)
 * To use the model, click on this [link](https://huggingface.co/spaces/NeuronZero/PrescriptionReader)